Pedifax/Ricebook_Backend/README.md

 ![image-logo](image-logo.png)

-# Social Media Web App 2 - Backend
+# Ricebook - Social Media Web App

+### This is the back-end repor of Ricebook

 ### Links